Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 h = new Header("type", "Invalid ID"); // h.IsValid is false.
 ```

-This allows you to store an invalid entered ID as a `Header` in data properties, which makes it easier to work with, when all the property values are of the same type.
+This allows you to store an invalid entered ID as a `Header` in data properties, which makes it easier to work with when all the property values are of the same type.

 ### Inactive headers

-As your system is used and evolves with time, some of its entities may get retired and should no longer be used, but they may not be physically deleted to maintain integrity of the other entities that use them.
-For example, when users are deactivated, they should no longer appear in the selection controls for new entities, but you still want to display their full name on the older entities that use them.
+As your system is used and evolves with time, some of its entities may get retired and should no longer be used, but they may not be physically deleted to maintain the integrity of the other entities that use them.
+For example, when users are deactivated, they should no longer appear in the selection controls for new entities, but you still want to display their full names on the older entities that use them.

-In order to support this, the `Header` class also has an `IsActive` flag, which is set to `true` by default for valid headers, but you can manually set it to `false` for inactive values.
+To support this, the `Header` class also has an `IsActive` flag, which is set to `true` by default for valid headers, but you can manually set it to `false` for inactive values.
 Inactive headers will not be available for selection, but you can still look them up by ID as needed.

 ### Additional attributes